vszabo2/smithy/designs/mixins.md

 compatibly refactored and moved into a mixin or for a shape to remove a mixin and replace it with members defined directly in the shape.

-The above `C` structure is equivalent to:
+The above `C` structure is equivalent to the following flattened structure:

 ```
 structure C {